 A Note About the Native Voices Distance Dramaturgy Process

-Months prior to residencies at the Playwrights Retreat and Festival of New Plays, selected playwrights participate in dramaturgical conversations with an assigned director and dramaturg.
+Months prior to residencies, selected playwrights participate in dramaturgical conversations with an assigned director and dramaturg.
 Workshops with these creative teams and a cast of professional actors commence once the playwright arrives on-site.
 It is important to note that these conversations and workshops are playwright driven, allowing the writer to shape their own developmental path.
 Selected playwrights should be prepared to dedicate adequate time to this process prior to arriving on-site.

 Checklist for All Submissions

 - Please label script attachment as follows: PlayTitle_Author’s Last Name, First Initial (Example: MyNewPlay_Doe, J.doc).

 - All submissions must conform to a standard play-script format (one-inch margins, #12 Times or Courier font, all pages numbered ).